Eurasian whimbrel: Taxonomy

-The Hudsonian curlew (Numenius hudsonicus) was formerly considered to be conspecific.
-The two species were split based on genetic and plumage differences.
+The Hudsonian whimbrel (Numenius hudsonicus) was formerly considered to be conspecific.
+The two species were split based on genetic and morphological differences and separate breeding ranges.

 Differences in species

 The common whimbrel was traditionally considered a sub-cosmopolitan bird, breeding in Russia and Canada, then migrating to coasts all around the world to spend the winter.
-However the North American population of whimbrels were considered distinct enough to be considered a separate species from the common whimbrel.
-In 2020, the new world population was recognised as a separate species, with the whimbrel in North America being assigned to the binomial name Numenius hudsonicus.
+However the North American population of whimbrels was considered distinct enough to be considered a separate species from the common whimbrel.
+In 2020, the New World population was recognised as a separate species, with the whimbrel in North America being assigned to the binomial name Numenius hudsonicus.

-Whilst very similar at an initial glance, there are several features that distinguish whimbrel species in the old and new world.
-In appearance, the New world species has a more “faded” appearance, with differences in the supercilium and crown.
+Whilst very similar at an initial glance, there are several features that distinguish whimbrel species in the Old and New World.
+In appearance, the New World species has a more "faded" appearance, with differences in the supercilium and crown.
 By far the most significant difference may be seen in the lower half of the bird.
-Whimbrels in Europe and Asia have a primarily white rump that can be seen in flight, while whimbrel in the new world have a rump similar in colour to the rest of the bird - drab brown with dark streaking.
-As a result, whimbrel on vagrancy trips to North America may be known as the “white-rumped whimbrel”, while whimbrel vagrants from North America to Europe may be known as “Hudsonian whimbrel”.
+Whimbrels in Europe and Asia have a primarily white rump that can be seen in flight, while whimbrel in the New World have a rump similar in colour to the rest of the bird - drab brown with dark streaking.
+As a result, whimbrel on vagrancy trips to North America may be known as the "white-rumped whimbrel", while whimbrel vagrants from North America to Europe may be known as "Hudsonian whimbrel".

 When the context of their location is known, both species may be simply known as the whimbrel.